 DevOps cannot be performed with tools alone, but having the right tools to augment the culture and processes is important to successful software delivery.
 The following resources discuss both Python-specific and general tools and services for DevOps environments.

 DevOps: Python tools to get started is a presentation slideshow that explains that while DevOps is a culture, it can be supported by tools such as Fabric, Jenkins, BuildBot and Git which when used properly can enable continuous software delivery.

-A look at DevOps tools landscape provides an introductory overview of the tooling that is typically required to perform DevOps.
-The tools range from source control systems, continuous integration, containers to orchestration.
-For an Atlassian-centric perspective on tooling, take a look at this post on how to choose the right DevOps tools which is biased towards their tools but still has some good insight such as using automated testing to provide immediate awareness of defects that require fixing.
+For an Atlassian-centric perspective on tooling, take a look at this guide on how to choose the right DevOps tools which is biased towards their tools but still has some good insight such as using automated testing to provide immediate awareness of defects that require fixing.

 Operations for software developers for beginners gives advice to developers who have never done operations work and been on call for outages before in their career.
 The advantage of DevOps is greater ownership for developers who built the applications running in production.
 The disadvantage of course is the greater ownership also leads to much greater responsibility when something breaks!

 Google's Site Reliability Engineering (SRE) book is free online and required reading for understanding the practices and principles behind keeping the largest websites alive.
 Note though that some of the advice in the book will be considered controversial at more stodgy traditional organizations that have done operations differently for a long time.
 There is also a wonderful interview with Ben Treynor, one of the authors of the book, that contains additional information.